lookmanbili/SMoE-architecture/README.md

 # Main Projected Operational Benefits

 - **Lower VRAM Requirement:** Standard MoE forces all experts into VRAM, requiring expensive, multi-GPU setups.
 SMoE keeps experts in System RAM, only loading one into the "X-Slot" when needed.
 This allows users and enterprises to run massive, gazillion-parameter models on single consumer GPUs, slashing hardware costs tremendously.
 - **Lower Energy Cost:** Standard LLM and MoE architectures require massive power to keep an entire GPU cluster idling and cooled, as every parameter must remain resident in VRAM.
-XE Architecture slashes energy consumption tremendously by operating on a single GPU.
+SMoE Architecture slashes energy consumption tremendously by operating on a single GPU.
 By only 'powering up' one expert in the X-Slot at a time, it eliminates the massive electrical overhead and industrial cooling requirements of enterprise data centers.

 # Main Projected Operational Challenges

-- **Switching Speed:**
+- **Switching Speed:** Swapping experts between System RAM and the GPU should take about 1–2 seconds.
+While standard MoE is instant, SMoE accepts this delay to run gazillion-parameter models more economically.
+However, new ideas to reduce that time are welcome.

 - **Complex Memory Management:**

 # Notes